uber-go/fx/core/ulog/README.md

 # Logging package

-ulog provides an API wrapper around the logging library (zap Logger). ulog uses builder pattern to instantiate the logger.
-Using `LogBuilder` user can set up configuration, inject logger and log level prior to log initialization.
+`package ulog` provides an API wrapper around the logging library (zap Logger).
+`ulog` uses builder pattern to instantiate the logger.
+Using `LogBuilder` user can set up configuration, inject logger and log level prior to the logger initialization.

 ```go
 package main